buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_1_Get_Local_Ethereum_Running.md

 npm install --save-dev hardhat@latest
 ```

 You may see a message about vulnerabilities after you run the last command and install Hardhat.
-Every time you install something from NPM, there is a security check done to see if any of the packages the library you're installing has any reported vulnerabilities.
+Every time you install something from NPM, there is a security check done to see if any of the packages in the library you're installing has any reported vulnerabilities.
 This is more of a warning to you so you are aware!
 Running `npx audit fix` can break things, so it’s better to just skip it.
 Google around a bit about these vulnerabilities if you want to know more!

 ### 🪄 Sample project